eslint/eslint/docs/src/user-guide/configuring/language-options.md

 ### Using configuration comments

-To specify environments using a comment inside of your JavaScript file, use the following format:
+To specify environments with a comment inside of a JavaScript file, use the following format:

 ```js
 /* eslint-env node, mocha */